B-Mags/Studio-CAT-App-Documentation/Studio CAT Release Notes 1.0.1.md

 ## Future Features

-Look forward to **batch reporting features** in Studio CAT 1.0.1.
-These will include: Upload Reports, Studio Reports, Narrator Reports, Author Reports.
+Look forward to **pre-production features** in Studio CAT 1.0.2.
+These will include features dedicated to casting and studio scheduling.

 ## Call to Action